timow-gh/cpp_proj_template/ReadMe.md

     ├── cmake                                       # CMake modules
     │   ├── Config.cmake.in                         # Config file for find_package.
 When installing the project, this file is modified and copied to the install directory.
     │   ├── CPM.cmake                               # OPTIONAL Use CPM to download and build dependencies in a shared directory across different projects.
+    │   ├── cppcheck.cmake                          # OPTIONAL Use cppcheck per target to check the code for errors │   ├── setup_doxygen.cmake                     # OPTIONAL Find the doxygen executable and configure the doxygen documentation
     │   ├── project_preamble.cmake                  # Generic options to be used in all projects
-    │   ├── sccache.cmake                           # OPTIONAL Looks for sccache to speed up the compilation
+    │   ├── setup_sccache.cmake                     # OPTIONAL Looks for sccache to speed up the compilation
     │   ├── setup_exeport_set_installation.cmake    # Function that configures the installation of the project targets
     │   ├── static_analysis.cmake                   # OPTIONAL Configures clang-tidy project wide
     │   └── warnings.cmake                          # OPTIONAL Configures warnings per target